SubOptimal-Official/Custom-Terminal/README.md

 [5] Cyberpunk 🤖
 [6] Rainbow 🌈
 Enter theme number: 5
 ✨ Boom!
 You’re now inside your custom-themed shell with all aliases ready.

 🧰 How It Works

-select_theme() → Prompts you to select a theme and exports it as your PS1.
+select_theme() → Prompts you to select a theme and sets your PS1 prompt

-Aliases → Loaded dynamically into a new bash instance.
+Aliases → Loaded dynamically into a new bash instance

-exec bash --rcfile <(...) → Launches a fresh shell with your chosen setup.
+exec bash --rcfile <(...) → Launches a fresh shell with your chosen setup

 Everything happens without touching your .bashrc, keeping your system clean and safe.

 💾 Uninstall

-No system changes are made!
+No system changes are made.
-Just close the terminal or delete the script.
+Just close the terminal or delete the script — that’s it!

 🧑‍💻 Author
 SubOptimal
-💻 Linux enthusiast | 🧠 Automation lover | 🌀 Bash Customizer
+💻 Linux Enthusiast | 🧠 Automation Lover | 🌀 Bash Customizer

 🔗 GitHub: SubOptimal-Official

 ⭐ Support
 If you like this project, give it a ⭐ on GitHub!
-Every star helps the terminal glow a bit brighter ✨
+Every star helps the terminal glow a little brighter ✨